Skin appendages types, function (hair, nails, sweat glands and sebaceous glands)

 5. Regulation of the body temperature:

-– In hot weather, cooling of the body is enhanced by increase sweat secretion and evaporation with vasodilation of the dermal capillaries and closure of the arteriovenous (A-V) shunts, these mechanisms allow maximum cutaneous blood flow and heat loss.
+– In hot weather, cooling of the body is enhanced by increased sweat secretion and evaporation with vasodilation of the dermal capillaries and closure of the arteriovenous (A-V) shunts, these mechanisms allow maximum cutaneous blood flow and heat loss.

 – In cold weather, constriction of dermal blood vessels and opening of the A-V shunts to reduce cutaneous blood flow and reduce heat loss.